Kartaverse/TVPaint-Data-Nodes/Atoms/com.AndrewHazelden.TVPaint/Docs/Kartaverse/TVPaint/README.md

 This is achieved by encoding the raw TVPaint JSON information into a Fusion datatype called a "ScriptVal" which is represented by a Lua table structure.
 The TVPaint data is passed between node input and output connections in a way that allows you to visually control the operations that dynamically create, load, edit, render, and save the cell animation.

 An TVPaint node graph starts with an "TVPaintLoader" node that imports an existing TVPaint (JSON formatted) file from disk.

+## Copyright and Trademarks

+[TVPaint](https://tvpaint.com/en) is a trademark of TVPaint Développement.
+The "TVPaint for Fusion" toolset is an unoffical addon created by the Kartaverse open-source project.